allakhv2/allakhv2/README.md

-# AI Business Analysis / Coordination in product launches
+# AI Building / Coordination teams in product launches and further

 ## Why this repository exists
 Companies adopt AI faster than they understand how to use it.